 - Pyrochlore mine of Rutshuru - Nord-Kivu.
 One of the largest mines of niobium containing mineral in the world.

 - Stanley's Baobab in Boma - Bas-Congo.
 Enormous baobab with hollow inside, can be entered through a door.
 There is also enormous opening between the branches.
-Explorer Henry Morton Stanley supposedly spent here a night in 9th August 1877.
+Explorer Henry Morton Stanley supposedly spent here a night on August 9, 1877.

 Man made landmarks

 - Fort de Shinkakasa - Bas-Kongo.
 European style fortification at Congo River, built in 1891 by Congo Free State to prevent the invasion of Portuguese.